 Downhill Bluegrass Band was formed by Jonas and Kenneth Kjellgren with the intentions to play traditionally rooted bluegrass with a contemporary flair.
 Sharing the same musical ideas and sources for inspiration they started to play together in 1998.
 Since then they have released five cd:s, the last one “Wonderland” with only original material written by Jonas Kjellgren and Mikael Grund.

-The band members today are: Jonas Kjellgren on mandolin and vocals, Kenneth Kjellgren on banjo, Christoffer Olsson on guitar and vocals, Kajsa Kjellgren Westin on bass and vocals, Nicke Widen on dobro and Jimmy Sunnebrandt on fiddle and vocals.
+The band members today are: Jonas Kjellgren on mandolin and vocals, Kenneth Kjellgren on banjo, Christoffer Olsson on guitar and vocals, Nicke Widen on dobro and Jimmy Sunnebrandt on bass and vocals.

-Former line ups have held Jan Ekman on dobro, Hans Wahlstedt on guitar and vocals, Mikael Grund, now in Dunderhead on guitar and vocals, Ryan Drickey on fiddle in Finders and Youngberg, Ivor Ottley fiddle, Erik Gunnars Risberg, amongst others.
+Former line ups have held Kajsa Westin now in Hillfillies, Jan Ekman on dobro, Hans Wahlstedt on guitar and vocals, Mikael Grund, now in Dunderhead on guitar and vocals, Ryan Drickey on fiddle in Finders and Youngberg, Ivor Ottley fiddle, Erik Gunnars Risberg, amongst others.
 Through the years Jonas Kjellgren and Kenneth Kjellgren have remained the corner stones of the band.

 Downhill is also one of the organizers and host band of Torsåker Bluegrass Festival, one of Sweden’s largest bluegrass festivals located in beautiful Torsåker, in a region many call the heartland of swedish bluegrass.
 The festival is always the first weekend in july .